fxinfo24/ProfileScope/docs/setup_guide.md

 #### Step 4: Deploy Worker Service (for async tasks)
 1. Create NEW service in Railway from the SAME repository
-2. Set custom start command: `celery -A app.core.tasks worker --loglevel=info --queues=analysis`
+2. Set custom start command: `celery -A app.core.tasks worker --pool=solo --loglevel=info --queues=analysis`
 3. Ensure these environment variables are set:
    - `REDIS_URL` (from Redis add-on)
    - `DATABASE_URI` (from Postgres add-on)
 4. Deploy the worker service

+**Important**:
-**Important**: Web and Worker must be SEPARATE Railway services pointing to the same repo.
+- Web and Worker must be SEPARATE Railway services pointing to the same repo
+- Uses `--pool=solo` to avoid mmap dependency issues in Railway's containerized environment
+- Solo pool processes 1 task at a time (sufficient for ProfileScope's I/O-bound workload)

 ### Frontend Setup (Vercel)
 Set `VITE_API_BASE_URL` to your Railway backend URL + `/api`, e.g.